Tulip-Dev/tulip/doc/user/plugins_management.rst

 The plugins center panel is divided into three parts.

-* The toolbar : located at the top, contains the "Plugins center" and "Repositories" buttons and the plugins search field.
+* The toolbar: located at the top, contains the "Plugins center" and "Repositories" buttons and the plugins search field.

-* The side menu : contains the plugin categories and the errors found during the importation of the plugins.
+* The side menu: contains the plugin categories and the errors found during the importation of the plugins.

-* The main view : display the current content.
+* The main view: display the current content.

 Navigate through the plugins